NatykaC/Frontend-Full-Stack-Portfolio-Project/README.md

 On the "Home" page you will find a brief description of the app along with a link to view your crystal collection - "My List" and a link to create/add a new crystal to your collection.

-When "My List" is clicked a list of all the crystals currently in your collection are show.
+When "My List" is clicked a list of all the crystals currently in your collection are shown.

 Click the name of a crystal in "My List" to view more detailed information about one crystal.